eagle840/katacoda-labs/sparkzep/step1.md

 `k create -f webui-svc.yaml`{{execute}}

-and connect to http 32329   to view the spark master status
+and connect to http 32329   to view the spark master status (takes a minute or two to come up)

 https://[[HOST_SUBDOMAIN]]-32329-[[KATACODA_HOST]].environments.katacoda.com